 - for a period of three months (until 1 April 2021), goods from certain food suppliers, approved by the UK as meeting a range of trust criteria, can enter NI from GB under a number of conditions.
 Traders will be expected to demonstrate a continuous improvement in their compliance performance and will be required to move towards full compliance with EU law by 1 April 2021.
 More details can be found at Detailed Guidance for Authorised Traders.

 Products of Animal Origin

 - for a period of six months, some chilled meats, which are usually prevented or restricted from entering the EU from Third Countries, can continue to enter NI from GB under a number of conditions.
 Traders will be expected to demonstrate a continuous improvement in their compliance performance and will be required to move towards full compliance with EU law by 1 July 2021.
 At this juncture these products will no longer be able to enter NI from GB.
-Please see Guidance for Authorised Traders Importing Prohibited & Restricted Chilled Meat Products to NI from GB for more details.
+Guidance for Authorised Traders Importing Prohibited Chilled Meats Products to NI from GB is being updated and will follow.

 For other non-retail goods, it is intended that the requirements of OCR will be enforced from 1 January 2021.

 A summary of the process can be found at Northern Ireland Trader Journey (not for retail goods).

 There are a number of practical steps businesses can take in advance that will assist the inspection process should their consignment to be subject to one on arrival: